mojodojodev/mojodojo.dev/general/mojo_team_answers.md

 ### Are objects RefCounted?
 Not really just RefCounted (since that adds overhead), but analysis is performed to figure out the lifetime of objects and a call to the destructor is added after the last use.

+### C++ and Mojo use at Modular
+There isn’t a simple answer here, it depends a lot on details.
+For example, the kernel library is all written in Mojo, because C++ is not expressive enough to do what we need.
+No auto tuning, capable but ungainly meta programming system, doesn’t talk to mlir.

+For other parts of our stack, we need some missing features, the most important in the short term are lifetimes and traits/protocols.
+When those come in, we will be a lot more unblocked and can evaluate what makes sense to move over.

+Rewrites can be beneficial beyond the technical capabilities of the system btw.
+It is a good step to take what you’ve learned in v1 and reconsider in v2.
+Many tales of “we rewrote our system in X and got big benefits” are due to the new thing being architected better than the old thing.

+But to your meta point, yes, I fully expect Mojo to be >> C++ for our usecases across the stack.
+It will take a bit of time, but I would really like to stop writing c++ some day 🙂

 ## Language comparisons
 [Why we chose to write a new language](https://docs.modular.com/mojo/why-mojo.html)